dineshpinto/qudi-hira-analysis/README.md

 ## Makefile

-The Makefile is configured to generate a variety of outputs:
+The Makefile located in `notebooks/` is configured to generate a variety of outputs:

 + `make pdf` : Converts all notebooks to PDF (requires LaTeX backend)
-+ `make html`: Converts all notebooks to HTML files
++ `make html`: Converts all notebooks to HTML
-+ `make py`  : Converts all notebooks to Python files (useful for VCS)
++ `make py`  : Converts all notebooks to Python (can be useful for VCS)
 + `make all` : Sequentially runs all the notebooks in folder

 To use the `make` command on Windows you can install [Chocolatey](https://chocolatey.org/install), then